An afternoon with Bobby Carcassés

 © Ayash Basu, 2020

-Bobby is deeply spiritual and lives by Sri Aurobindo and his teachings.
-One glance at his apartment and studio walls reveal more than a few dozen sketches, photos, postcards, and cutouts of Sri Aurobindo, Paramhansa Yogananda, Swami Vivekananda, and Mahatma Gandhi.
-In particular, Bobby is extremely well-read on Aurobindian principles and touched upon the tenets of “integral yoga” and “supermind,” both somewhat unfamiliar concepts to me.
-His son, who is named “Aurobindo,” handed me a very old book from the late 19th century with manuscripts and photos from late 1800s Calcutta (where I was born) and Pondicherry (where I yearn to go), tracing the journey of a young Sri Aurobindo.
-Despite never having visited India, Bobby is keenly aware of the Indian Nationalist Movement, its leaders, and its influences far West on his heroes such as Martin Luther King.
-Yoga and meditation shape his daily, two-hour morning routine before anything else he does.
+Bobby lives by Sri Aurobindo’s teachings.
+His walls hold sketches, photos, and postcards of Aurobindo, Paramhansa Yogananda, Swami Vivekananda, and Mahatma Gandhi.
+He’s deeply read on Aurobindian ideas—“integral yoga” and the “supermind”—both new territory for me.
+His son, named “Aurobindo,” handed me a late-19th-century book with manuscripts and photographs from Calcutta (where I was born) and Pondicherry (where I long to go), tracing a young Sri Aurobindo.
+Though he’s never visited India, Bobby knows the nationalist movement, its leaders, and how those ideas traveled west to shape heroes like Martin Luther King.
+His days begin with two hours of yoga and meditation.

 © Ayash Basu, 2020.
 Bobby Carcassés draws up a miniature of one his paintings in real time and offers it to me, a generous gift that I shall cherish forever.